Skip to content

 Using Regret Math as Motivation Rather Than Punishment

 The calculator surfaces historical decision cost — not to induce guilt but to inform current behaviour.
-The same compound growth applies forward: current decisions will compound similarly over coming decades.
+The same compound growth applies forward: current decisions are subject to similar compounding over coming decades.
 Seeing that past 5,000 became 20,000 reframes current 5,000 decisions (to save, invest, or skip) in terms of their multi-decade present value.
 This reframing often changes current behaviour far more than generic investment advice.
 The most useful application is not regretting the past but acting differently with future decisions.

 The Most Common Regret Decisions

-Missed employer tax-advantaged retirement account match: free money forgone is the cleanest regret category.
+Missed employer retirement account match: a matching contribution forgone is the cleanest regret category.
 Delayed retirement saving: every decade of delay reduces final balance by 50-70% at equivalent contribution levels.
 Cash held in savings rather than invested: 0-2% savings vs 7-10% investment returns, compounded over decades, produces substantial foregone growth.
 Early withdrawals from retirement accounts: the original amount plus its compound growth lost.
 High-fee investment vehicles that dragged returns by 1-2% annually: over decades, fee drag exceeds 30-50% of potential final value.

 When Past Decisions Are Actually Not Regrettable